sroelants/simbelmyne/IDEAS.md

 - [x] Parameter tuning
 - [x] Packed eval
-- [x] Endgame scaling (look at stash/weiss) x  -> This requires modifications of the tuner. cf eth tuning paper
+- [x] Endgame scaling (look at stash/weiss)
+      -> This requires modifications of the tuner. cf eth tuning paper
-- [x] Safe checks: How many squares where I can check the king without being x  under attack myself
+- [x] Safe checks: How many squares where I can check the king without being under attack myself
-- [x] Unsafe checks (probably less important than safe checks, but might still x  be worth something?)
+- [x] Unsafe checks (probably less important than safe checks, but might still be worth something?)
 - [x] Add pawn hash table?
 Not sure how valuable it is, when we're already doing incremental.
 - [ ] Pieces protected by pawns